Skip to main content

 I want to be clear that the vast majority of people in An Bord Pleanála do a really good job and I do not want people to think otherwise.
 I believe the organisation should be retained and reformed.
 I do not believe we need to be playing around with changing the name and so on.
 An Bord Pleanála has done well and has delivered some really good results.
 I have taken some appeals to An Bord Pleanála and have been very pleased with the outcome.
 I have also taken other appeals and not been pleased with the outcome but I recognised that the board was at a remove from the situation and presented a strong rationale for its decisions.
 That said, it could improve somewhat in terms of presenting its rationale or providing an explanation for some of its decisions.
 Part of the problem is the fact that the public does not understand the board's decisions, particularly when the board overrules the recommendations of its own inspectors.

 To return to the issue of virtual meetings, I am involved in a planning application in Dún Laoghaire-Rathdown that has gone on for a number of years.
-It is a very sizeable and considerable development on a site that is zoned either major town centre or neighbourhood town centre.
+It is a very sizeable and considerable development on a site that is zoned as either a major town centre or neighbourhood town centre.
 It has enormous potential.
 There has been to-ing and fro-ing with An Bord Pleanála.
 Some months ago there was a limited and virtual oral hearing during which Oireachtas Members, including me, engaged but still there is no decision on what is a very substantial application.
 One must ask what is going on here.
 We were told that the hearing would be virtual in order to speed up the whole process.
 We all went online in the morning and said our piece.
 The developer came and said his piece, as did the elected members of the council.
 The planning authority also had some contributions to make and rightly so.
 The point is that the virtual meeting did not speed anything up.
 I am very happy to share details of this particular case with anyone who is interested.
 This is a very significant application but somehow all of the virtual business and the limited, virtual oral hearing came to nothing.

 I welcome the Minister of State to the House.
 This is important legislation to restore confidence in An Bord Pleanála.
-I remember when Bertie Ahern was Taoiseach, which is quite a few years ago - we have had a number of Taoisigh since then - he brought forward legislation to fast track the planning process for large projects.
+I remember when Bertie Ahern was Taoiseach, which is quite a few years ago - we have had a number of taoisigh since then - he brought forward legislation to fast-track the planning process for large projects.
 Since then, the whole system has actually slowed down, in every aspect.

 I have a few points to make in respect of the planning system.
 I appeal to the Minister of State to notify county managers in regard to how planning staff should operate.
 Usually, when a planning application goes in and the 60 days are up, the planning officer will send out for further information.
 That should not be happening in this day and age.
 People who lodge a planning application should know within a couple of days whether they have made a full application.
 If further information is required to make the application legitimate, for want of another word, applicants should know that within a few days.
 It is not acceptable to have applicants waiting two months and then getting a notification that their application is not complete and additional information is required.